AKAD0/Counter_Notch_AON/README.md

 Tacview files provided.

-*MLCs were found empirically as a mean for both sea and hill deck with acceptable variance no higher than 10kn
+*MLCs were found empirically as a mean for both cases of sea and hill deck with acceptable variance no higher than 10kn

 # Method.